Greenhead to Kirk Yetholm

 Gear changes for Scotland:

-I swapped back to my EDZ merino pants, and left my Icebreaker boxers and all my socks to be washed.
-I replaced my socks with Darn Tough hiker and light hiker socks.
-As the conditions are likely to be much wetter, I added Sealskinz waterproof socks and my EDZ zipped microfleece.
-I hadn’t used my neck gaiter at all yet so I took that out of my pack.
+I swapped back to my favourite EDZ merino pants, and left my Icebreaker boxers and all my socks to be washed.
+I replaced my socks with Darn Tough hiker and light hiker socks, definitely the best socks for Thru hikes.
+As the conditions are likely to be much wetter, I added Sealskinz waterproof socks and a microfleece top.

 My Rohan shirt was quite (VERY) smelly (my wife may edit that as she opened all the car windows as soon as I got in), so I swapped it for my freshly washed Icebreaker shirt again.
 I also swapped the Sea to Summit bag (which is not waterproof) for a heavier standard Sea to Summit dry bag.
 I restocked all my consumables (meths, antibacterial wipes, coffee, kitchen roll, dehydrated meals and snacks).
 Most importantly, I added my Scotland A4 printed maps for the first half of the Scottish National Trail.

 Emma dropped me back in Bellingham at about 6pm.
 I walked until 8.45pm and camped up on top of Troughend Common.

 Day 27 (day 13 of the Pennine Way): Troughend Common to Windy Gyle